Campus Policies

 Bea Salazar Learning Center

-In addition to the Dress and Grooming Policy of the CFBISD Student Code of Conduct, students at the Bea Salazar Learning Center are required to be in Salazar dress code starting their first day of enrollment.
+In addition to the Dress and Grooming Policy of the CFBISD Student Code of Conduct, students at the Bea Salazar Learning Center must be in the dress code outlined below starting their first day of enrollment.
 Please prepare for the dress code as follows:

-Black, gray, khaki, navy, or white-colored pants/shorts must fit properly: Jeans may be worn only if they have no frays, holes, or rips.
+Black, gray, khaki, navy, or white-colored pants, shorts, or skirts are required.
+Bottoms must fit properly.
+Bottoms may be worn only if they have no frays, holes, or rips.
 Joggers (drawstring-style) are allowed.
-Pants may not sag in the rear.
+Pants may not sag in the rear; pants must fit on the hips without a belt.
 Pants may not be rolled or cuffed.
 No athletic shorts or tights may be worn under the required pants or shorts.
 Cargo pants or shorts (those with numerous pockets on the legs) are not allowed.
-Short must be no more than 3 inches above the knee.
-Jeggings, leggings, sweatpants or yoga pants are not permitted
+Skirts/shorts must be no more than 3 inches above the knee.
+Jeggings, leggings, sweatpants or yoga pants are not permitted.

-Any color socks are allowed, no reference to alcohol, drugs, or violence are permitted to be on the socks.
+Any color socks are allowed.
+No reference to alcohol, drugs, or violence are permitted on the socks.

-Sweaters or sweatshirts worn inside the building must be solid white, black, or gray only.
-Hoodies may not be worn inside the building.
+Sweaters or sweatshirts worn inside the building must be solid black, gray, navy, or white only.
+Hoodies may not be worn.
 No pockets are allowed on the sweaters or sweatshirts.
-Outerwear, including (but not limited to) coats, hats, caps, and gloves must be left at the front door.
+Outerwear, including (but not limited to) coats, hats, caps, and gloves, must be left at the front door.

 No logos larger than 2 inches may be visible on any item of clothing.